Don Budge: Amateur career

-At the Del Monte championships in May, Budge beat Wallace Bates in straight sets in final.
+At the Del Monte championships in May, Budge beat Wallace Bates in straight sets in the final.
 In July, Budge beat John Murio in the final of the California State championship.
-"Tennis fans will be talking for days of the men's singles event and of Budge, whom the experts candidly admit "has everything."
+"Tennis fans will be talking for days of the men's singles event and of Budge, whom the experts candidly admit "has everything".
 Not only has he the strokes of a champion, but the presence and strategy of one far beyond his years.
 Murio's most burning drives failed to ruffle one of the flaming red hairs on his head".
 In the final of the Colorado championships in Denver in July, Budge beat Jack Tidball in five sets.